rcyl/rustacean/README.md

 ## Doc tests
-Doc tests appear in the public documentation of the crate and users are likely to mimic what they contain, so they are ran as integration testts.
+Doc tests appear in the public documentation of the crate and users are likely to mimic what they contain, so they are ran as integration tests.

 ## Linting
 Consider using cargo clippy in your CI.
 Clippy can catch code patterns that compile